 - Testing and investing in UX early actually saves money in the long term in re-work and re-tooling

 So far, we’ve just touched the tip of the iceberg in terms of the world of UX, but, hopefully, you now have a better understanding of how this relates to the world of marketing.
 More and more, organizations are leveraging design to drive business forward.
 But why is it that some companies’ efforts are more influential than others?
 What makes them different?
 In 80% of US/global companies, the majority of projects include design team participation.
 But, according to digital product design and development platform InVision, only the top 5% of organizations are tackling design in a truly integrated way that is elevating strategy, increasing market share, and surging employee impact.
 Understanding your user in a way that brings a human element to your day-to-day efforts can help rally teams to solve real problems in the world.

-If you’re interested in learning more about UX and how it applies to your marketing efforts, stay tuned!
-We’ll be releasing a series of UX-themed articles this year to help inform you and provide tools on this important topic.
+If you’re interested in learning more about UX and how it applies to your marketing efforts, contact us today.